hyperpolymath/hyperpolymath/README.md

 classes directly, so identity survives the round trip from computation to persistence.

-The working toolkit is type theory, category theory, knot theory, and graded or ordered algebra.
+The working toolkit is trope theory, type theory, category theory, knot theory, and graded or ordered algebra.
 The method is deliberately conservative: small, formally grounded cores, with larger systems built around them.